soto-project/soto-cognito-authentication-kit/README.md

 Soto Cognito Authentication can be used to interface with Amazon Cognito Federated Identities, allowing you to create temporary credentials for accessing AWS services.

 ## Configuration
-First you need to create an `SotoCognitoIdentityConfiguration` instance that stores all your configuration information for interfacing with Amazon Cognito Federated Identities and a `SotoCognitoIdentifiable` instance.
+First you need to create an `CognitoIdentityConfiguration` instance that stores all your configuration information for interfacing with Amazon Cognito Federated Identities and a `CognitoIdentifiable` instance.
 ```
-let configuration = SotoCognitoIdentityConfiguration(
+let configuration = CognitoIdentityConfiguration(
     identityPoolId: String = "eu-west-1_identitypoolid"
     identityProvider: String = "provider"
     cognitoIdentity: CognitoIdentity = CognitoIdentity(region: .euwest1)
 )
-let identifiable = SotoCognitoIdentifiable(configuration: configuration)
+let identifiable = CognitoIdentifiable(configuration: configuration)
 ```
 The `identityPoolId` you can get from "Edit Identity Pool" section of the AWS console. `cognitoIdentity` is the client used to communicate with Amazon Web Services.
-It is provided by the [aws-sdk-swift](https://github.com/swift-aws/aws-sdk-swift.git) library.
+It is provided by the [Soto](https://github.com/soto-project/soto.git) library.
 The `identityProvider` is whatever you setup in the AWS Cognito Identity Pool for providing authentication details.
-If you are using this in conjunction with Cognito User Pools you can use the protocol `SotoCognitoUserPoolIdentifiable` which sets up the `identityProvider` for you.
-This conforms with the `SotoCognitoAuthenticatable` protocol so can be used for user pool actions as well.

 ## Accessing credentials
 There are two steps to accessing AWS credentials.
 First you need to get an identity id and then with that identity id you can get your AWS credentials.
 This can be done with the following.